Epiphone Serial Number Lookup

 Example: Serial number CI21234 is the 1234th guitar built in 2002 at the Cort, Indonesia factory.

 The letter indicates the factory code and the first digit is the last digit of the year.
 The 3rd and 4th digits represent the month.
 The last 4 digits form the series sequence number.
+Because the year is only represented by 1 digit, guitars with this coding from the 80s, 90s, or a decade of 2000 (depending on the factory code).

-Example: Serial number S6031234 is the 1234th guitar built in 1986, 1996 or 2006, month of March at the Samick factory in Korea.
+Example: Serial number S6031234 is the 1234th guitar built in 1986, 1996, or 2006, the month of March at the Samick factory in Korea.

-Epiphone 2 letters 6 digits serial numbers:
+Serial Number 2 letters 6 digits

 The letter indicates the factory code and the next two digits are the last two digits of the year.
 The second letter (fourth character) stands for the month (A = January, B = February, etc.).
 The last 4 digits form the series sequence number.

-Example: Serial number R04G0123 is the 123th guitar of July 2004, built in the Peerless, Korea factory.
+Example: Serial number R04G0123 is the 123rd guitar of July 2004, built in the Peerless, Korea factory.

-Epiphone 1 letter 8 digits serial numbers:
+Serial Number 1 letter 8 digits

-The letter indicates the factory code, the next two digits are the last two digits of the year.
+The letter indicates the factory code, and the next two digits are the last two digits of the year.
 The 3rd and 4th digits represent the month.
 The last 4 digits form the series sequence number.

 Example: C99040233 is the 233rd guitar of April 1999, built in the Cort factory, Korea.